flamesky0/tanenbaum/README.md

 ## Current status
-For now ready usart driver - tx - rx natively by irq, newlib ported, so freertos uses its heap allocated on ccmram. rtc is working and clocked by LSE, powered by battery tinyusb is ported so enumeration succedes cli is added
+For now ready usart driver - tx - rx natively by irq,

+newlib ported, so freertos uses its heap allocated on ccmram.

+rtc is working and clocked by LSE, powered by battery.

+tinyusb is ported so enumeration succedes.

+cli is added

 Commands to build project: